aenslei/flipperZero-studies/README.md

 Learning how to create simple USB payloads using duckyScript and Powershell for the Flipper Zero!
 Documenting my self-led journey in learning how to write USB payloads.

-# Learning how to do Keystroke Injection
+# Powershell Basics and Keystroke Injection
-This first folder consists of all my attempts to master Keystroke Injections on Windows machines
+This first folder consists of all my attempts to master Powershell and Keystroke Injections on Windows machines

 **Script #1**: printingText.txt
 *Self explanatory.
 I got text echoed on a Powershell CLI.*